Robert Owen: Education

 Owen's work at New Lanark continued to have significance in Britain and continental Europe.
 He was a "pioneer in factory reform, the father of distributive co-operation, and the founder of nursery schools".
 His schemes for educating his workers included opening an Institute for the Formation of Character at New Lanark in 1818.
 This and other programmes at New Lanark provided free education from infancy to adulthood.
 In addition, he zealously supported factory legislation that culminated in the Cotton Mills and Factories Act 1819.
 Owen also had interviews and communications with leading members of the British government, including its premier, Robert Banks Jenkinson, Lord Liverpool.
 He also met many of the rulers and leading statesmen of Europe.

 Owen's biggest success was in support of youth education and early child care.
 As a pioneer in Britain, notably Scotland, Owen provided an alternative to the "normal authoritarian approach to child education".
 Supporters of the methods argued that the manners of children brought up under his system were more graceful, genial and unconstrained; health, plenty and contentment prevailed; drunkenness was almost unknown and illegitimacy extremely rare.
 Owen's relations with his workers remained excellent and operations at the mill proceeded in a smooth, regular and commercially successful way.

 Perhaps one of Robert Owen's most memorable ideas was his silent monitor method.
 Owen was opposed to common corporal punishment; therefore, to have some form of discipline he developed the "silent monitor".
 In his mills, he would hang a four-sided block each displaying a different colour representing the behaviour of the employee.

-Labor
+Labour

 Owen adopted new principles to raise the standard of goods his workers produced.
 A cube with faces painted in different colours was installed above each machinist's workplace.
 The colour of the face showed to all who saw it the quality and quantity of goods the worker completed.
 The intention was to encourage workers to do their best.
 Although it was no great incentive in itself, conditions at New Lanark for workers and their families were idyllic for the time.

 Owen raised the demand for an eight-hour day in 1810 and set about instituting the policy at New Lanark.
 By 1817 he had formulated the goal of an eight-hour working day with the slogan "eight hours labour, eight hours recreation, eight hours rest".